FILM'IT DOESN'T JUST HAPPEN TO OTHERS'The why and how this movie came about

-In 2020 in Geneva, after having been to the Hospital (HUG) at 5am, to help and comfort a close friend who had been a victim of "the rapist's drug" (also called GHB), I decided to write her terrifying story in a screenplay form in order to make a short film - a fiction film.
-During the writing process, I realized that this film could be used as a prevention tool to all young teenagers, addressing those aged between 13 to 16 years old, who I believe prevention actions should be set in action well before these young teens start gathering out at parties, where they can be confronted with this drug.
-And second, addressing those aged 17 to 25 year olds, who are the most affected victims.
+In 2020 in Geneva, after having been to the HUG at 5am, to help and comfort a close friend, 48 years old, who had been a victim of "the date rape drug" I decided to write her terrifying experience in a screenplay form in order to make a short fiction film.
+During the writing process, I realized that the film could be used as a prevention tool to all young teenagers, addressing those aged between 14 to 25 years old, who I believe prevention actions should be set in action well before these young teens start gathering out at parties, where they can be confronted with this drug.
+And second, addressing those aged 16 to 26 year olds, who are the most affected victims.

-In order to create a greater impact on this young audience, I have hired young actors aged between 18 and 25 years old, to accomplish a greater resonance with the young target audience.
-Our actions are at the same time at the forefront to serve parents, teachers, political leaders, the nightlife scene to inform and creat more awareness on a social problem that concerns us all.
+In order to create a greater impact on this young audience, I hired young actors between 18 and 28 of age, to accomplish a greater resonance with the young target audience.
+Our actions are at the same time at the forefront to serve parents, teachers, political leaders, the nightlife scene and the medical field to inform and creat more awareness on a social problem that concerns us all.

 During the preparation of this film and until today, I continue to meet more and more young people that entrust me with their frightening experiences, as victims of this devastating drug.
 Confronted by this dreadful flea, I was propelled to enact and engage to spread the awareness.
 This short film is here to act as an effective prevention campaign targeted to all High Schools, and Colleges institutions; and to disseminate the information on all social platforms, the Swiss Television station RTS, and other communication tools used by the youth.